Tom Terriss: Life and career

-Terriss was born in Barnes, London, son of the actor William Terriss (né Lewin) and his wife Isabel (née Lewis).
+Terriss was born in Barnes, London, son of the actor William Terriss and his wife Isabel (née Lewis).
 He was educated at Christ's Hospital, and being, in his own words, "like his father before him … of roving disposition", he tried several occupations before becoming an actor.
 He was an apprentice at sea, a sheep farmer in Australia, a miner in Colorado, and a clerk on the London Stock Exchange.
 His sister, Ellaline Terriss, became one of the most famous musical theatre stars of the day.

 He made his first appearance on the professional stage at the Globe Theatre in March 1890, as Osric in Hamlet with F.R.
 Benson's company.
 In May of the same year he began a three-year association with the Theatre Royal, Drury Lane, playing first in Paul Kauvar and then A Million of Money, The Prodigal Daughter (1892), and three pantomimes.

 Over the next decade he played in a range of productions from musical comedies such as The Shop Girl to melodrama including The Colleen Bawn.
 In 1902 he went to the US, where he remained for four years, appearing in musical comedies under the managements of Charles Frohman and others.
 He returned to the West End stage in 1906, taking over the role of Mr Beverley in The Beauty of Bath in which his sister Ellaline starred in the title role.